-Investigation of physical education, health, or recreation through voluntary field placement supervised by a faculty member of the department.
+Investigation of kinesiology, health, or recreation through voluntary field placement supervised by a faculty member of the department.
 Not available to prospective teachers in physical education.
 A minimum of 140 hours on-site experience is required.
 P/NP basis only.
 One credit may be counted toward a major in physical education.
-Prerequisites: declared major in physical education or interdisciplinary major and consent of department chair.
+Prerequisites: declared major in kinesiology or interdisciplinary major and consent of department chair.